At a glance

 - Check the door seals with a piece of paper.
 Insert the paper in different positions around the fridge door.
 If the paper pulls out easily when the door is closed, you will be losing cold air through gaps and need to replace the seals.

 - Defrost the freezer whenever the ice builds up to half a centimetre thick to keep it working well.

 - Clean the condenser coils on the back occasionally (if there are any)—it makes a difference to the performance.

 - If you have a second fridge, switch it off when it's not needed and leave the door ajar.
+It will be more efficient to keep it somewhere inside where room temperatures do not fluctuate too much rather than in the garage.
 If you don't need a second fridge, ask your local council how to dispose of it correctly.

 - When away for longer periods, turn off, defrost, empty and clean the refrigerator and leave the door ajar.

 Using a dishwasher efficiently can save you a lot of water, energy and money.
 Adopt these energy and water-wise habits to use your dishwasher more efficiently:

 - Scrape dishes rather than rinsing before loading them.

 - Run the dishwasher only when full.